qtu-UBC/AI4LCA_WorkShop_2024/README.md

 # AI4LCA Workshop 2024: Accelerating Sustainability Through AI-Powered Life Cycle Assessment

 ## TL'DR
 The workshop underscored the need for a collaborative effort between academia, industry, and policymakers to address data scarcity, develop robust benchmarking methods, and ultimately leverage LCA to drive meaningful decarbonization across diverse sectors.
-The integration of AI is essential to scale LCA, but also to maintain human-centered verification and avoid biased outputs.
+The integration of AI is essential to scale LCA and maintain human-centered verification and avoid biased outputs.

 ## Key Themes & Insights
 ### LCA in Practice: Challenges and Opportunities